-(If you're wondering where the brackets are, sorry: it'll be because your browser doesn't support CSS…)
+Now enriched with Unicode – for explanations see also my Phonemic Transcription Key.
+(If you're wondering where the angles are, sorry: it'll be because your browser is ignoring my CSS…)

 The existing spelling system is traditional; if it was good enough for my grandparents then it's good enough for everybody!
 I refuse to learn any new system, whatever its supposed merits!